Six green initiatives for the international jetty at Montréal–Trudeau Airport

 International traffic to and from Montréal has grown by leaps and bounds in recent years, with the addition of new flights and new airlines serving the destination.
 The Montréal–Trudeau Airport (YUL) has kept pace, using this growth as an opportunity to expand its infrastructure and improve the customer experience for travellers transiting through this international hub.

 The international jetty expansion project is part of the major infrastructure improvements underway.
-True to the vision of Aéroports de Montréal (ADM) and echoing the city’s commitment to sustainable development, the new jetty will incorporate six key environmental elements, which should earn Montreal-Trudeau its first LEED certification.
+True to the vision of Aéroports de Montréal (ADM) and echoing the city’s commitment to sustainable development, the new jetty incorporates six key environmental elements and has earned Montreal-Trudeau its first LEED certification.

 1. A white roof to counter the heat island effect